 Initial values of record variables

-For a variable of the RECORD type, the initial value of each field is NULL unless otherwise specified when the type is defined.
+For a record variable of the RECORD type, the initial value of each field is NULL unless a different initial value is specified when the type is defined.

-For a record variable declared by using %ROWTYPE or %TYPE, the initial value of each field is NULL.
-The variable does not inherit the initial value of the referenced item.
+For a record variable declared with %ROWTYPE or %TYPE, the initial value of each field is NULL.
+The variable does not inherit the initial values of the referenced items.

 Declare record constants

-When you declare a record constant, you must first create a function, initialize the record, and call the function in the constant declaration.
+To declare a record constant, you must first create a function and initialize the record, then call the function in the constant declaration.

 Here is an example: